fwupd/fwupd/README.md

 ### Where do I submit the `.cab` files?

-At the moment we are auto-generating the metadata for various distributions, but the end goal is for vendors to produce the AppStream metadata themselves where it would be downloaded directly.
+The end goal is for vendors to produce and upload the AppStream metadata themselves using the `appstream-builder` command line tool, for example:

+    appstream-builder                \
+        --basename=colorhug-firmware \
+        --origin=hughski             \
+        ColorHug*/firmware-releases/*.*.*/*.cab

+...will produce this file: http://www.hughski.com/downloads/colorhug-firmware.xml

-Please [email us](mailto://richard@hughsie.com) if you would like us to start generating the metadata for your product.
+Please [email us](mailto://richard@hughsie.com) if you just want to upload `.cab` files and you would like us to generate metadata for your product.

-Users will also be able to download the `.cab` file manually and install it using the Software application in Linux, although the goal is to be able to notify them that updates are available.

 Adding Trusted Keys
 ===================